Bella Vista Motel Napier

 One Bedroom Unit

 Queen bed in lounge area and 2 single beds in adjoining bedroom.
 A single spa-bath with shower above, fully equipped compact kitchen, dining table with four chairs, LCD TVs in the lounge and separate bedroom with Sky.
-Includes free WiFi.
+Includes free WiFi and in-room heatpump/AC.
 An interconnecting door to the adjacent studio unit can turn it into a two-bedroom unit sleeping up to 6 - available on request.

 - 37 m2